OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Deadlock** - A problem that occurs when a consumer thread is called before the producer when trying to use mutual exclusion
+    - **Deadlock** - a problem that occurs when a consumer thread is called before the producer when trying to use mutual exclusion
-    - **Throttling** - An imposed limit to the number of threads that can be simultaneously executed on a piece of code.
+    - **Throttling** - an imposed limit to the number of threads that can be simultaneously executed on a piece of code.
 Used to keep the system from bogging down
-    - **Zemaphore** - An easier-to-implement version of the semaphore where we don’t maintain the value of the semaphore, when negative, reflects the number of waiting threads
+    - **Zemaphore** - an easier-to-implement version of the semaphore where we don’t maintain the value of the semaphore, when negative, reflects the number of waiting threads
-    - **Hill’s Law** - Sometimes simple and dumb is better.
+    - **Hill’s Law** - sometimes simple and dumb is better.
 Just because you can make something sophisticated to solve a problem doesn’t mean it’s the best answer

     ###### [Return](#variations-of-locks) to the *Variations of Locks* module